 Some are common costs to all courses of study.
 These may include the cost of study texts, reference books, photocopying and computer supplies.
 Others relate to specific courses and may include field trips, materials and specialist equipment.

-Those students completing the MRes Science course will have moved to the next level of qualifications with the advantages that this offers in terms of learning and employability.
+Those students completing the Professional Doctorate in Health and Social Care course will have moved to the next level of qualifications with the advantages that this offers in terms of learning and employability.
 They will also be in an excellent position to apply for any related doctoral training programme, research assistant positions, graduate teaching positions, or general research related roles.

 The programme is predominantly work-based and the activities should benefit the practitioner's workplace.
 The decision to support an individual on this programme recognises their importance to the organisation.
 Through the projects undertaken it allows organisations to develop new processes and procedures that will be of benefit to the workplace.